Whether we wake or we sleep,

-A calendar creates structure and a shared calendar creates community, and structure and community are two of the most important things you can give to your homeschool students.
+Calendars create structure and shared calendars create community, and structure and community are two of the most important things you can give to your homeschool students.

-We publish two simple one-page educational calendars each year for the River Houses.
+We publish four simple one-page educational calendars each year for the River Houses, all in printable (pdf) format.
 These calendars include regular events and anniversaries that we mark on our website and in our Facebook posts, and (eventually, as the River Houses develop) in local events and activities.

 Print out these calendars, post them on your homeschool bulletin board, and follow along with us as the year develops:

-❡ Interactive versions: We’re experimenting with Google Calendar as a way to share interactive versions of our calendars.
+❡ Interactive versions: We’re experimenting with Google Calendar as a way to produce interactive calendars that can be “layered.”
 Here a test version of our Poetry Calendar — give it a try and see if it is useful for you.
+A system like this would make it possible in the future for local houses and individuals to develop their own specialized calendars and share them with other interested members.

 ❡ Cygnus, Orion, Leo, and Hercules: As you’ll see on the printed calendars, we divide the homeschool year into four three-month terms named for prominent northern-hemisphere constellations.
 You can read more about these heavenly terms in our regular blog posts at each term’s beginning.